- Newspapers that include relevant things that aren't "new"

 Sleeping head tent

 I get a ton of value out of having no light hit my eyelids while I'm sleeping.
 It can often be impractical to completely block out light from windows in your sleeping space, and it can also be difficult to ensure that your eyes are physically covered as you toss and turn in the night — a good compromise would be to have a tent over your entire head that's completely light-blocking.
 You'd want to make sure it had good airflow — e.g. with a cloth tube that attaches to a small fan that tucks into the tent.
+(I have been pleased to see a lot of growth in the “bed tent” category over the last couple years.)

 A way to insulate cell phones from dying in the cold